BlenderCN-Org/blender_addons/README.md

 ---------
 * Modify the subsurf view level
 * Modify the subsurf render level
-* Choose if modify all objects with subsurf or selected objects
+* Choose if modify all objects with subsurf or just selected objects
 * Apply shade smooth to the objects

 TODO